rhaidiz/dribble/README.md

 ### Requirements

-Dribble relays on the following software to work, so make sure you have them installed:
+Dribble relays on the following software to work, so make sure you have them installed and available in your PATH:

 * hostapd
 * dnsmasq